sangki-song/sangki-song/README.md

 ### Hello World! 👋

+🖥  I'm a freshman student of Computer Engineering in College of IT Convergence Engineering, Chosun University 🌱 I’m currently learning JAVA and C Basic.

 <!--
 **sangki-song/sangki-song** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.